emvaized/open-in-popup-window-extension/README.md

 ## Troubleshooting
 - ⚠️ If "Open by drag" and "Shift+click to open" options not working, or the popup window always gets positioned in the top left corner no matter the placement settings, please make sure you gave extension all permissions to run on every page you visit!
-- It was also previously [reported](https://github.com/emvaized/open-in-popup-window-extension/issues/1#issuecomment-1637067834) that Firefox Multi-Account Containers might interfere with "Search in popup" action, enforcing it's own redirection and preventing popup window from open.
-If you have a setup like this, I belive there is no easy fix other than choosing another search URL in Open in Popup Window settings
+- It was also previously [reported](https://github.com/emvaized/open-in-popup-window-extension/issues/1#issuecomment-1637067834) that Firefox Multi-Account Containers might interfere with "Search in popup" action, enforcing it's own redirection and preventing popup window from opening.
+If you face such issues, I recommend using another search URL in the extension settings

 ## Building
 - `npm install` to install all dependencies